Indications

 medicine used in adults to help prevent a blood clot in the veins of your legs (deep vein thrombosis-DVT) and lungs (pulmonary embolism-PE) of people who have just had hip or knee replacement surgery.

-Beginning in 2025, updates have been made to Medicare Part D prescription drug plans.
-Here’s some information that may be helpful to know.
+Beginning in 2026, updates have been made to Medicare Part D prescription drug plans.

-The maximum out-of-pocket amount you pay for covered Medicare Part D drugs is $2,000.
+The maximum out-of-pocket amount you pay for covered Medicare Part D drugs is $2,100.
 This includes your yearly deductible.
-Once this amount is reached, patients will pay $0 for the rest of the year.
+Once this amount is reached, you will pay $0 for the rest of the year.
 The Medicare Part D coverage gap has been eliminated

 Extra Help (also known as the Medicare Low-Income Subsidy) is a form of financial assistance available to some people with Medicare Part D drug coverage